pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/continuous-delivery/octopus-deploy.md

 In order to create a package, Octopus offers several ways that you can integrate into your existing build (CI) system.
 [Learn more](https://octopus.com/docs/packaging-applications/create-packages) about the options available to you for packaging your apps.

-For Pulumi apps, you can simply package the entire Pulumi app and extract the bundled package onto a worker where the Pulumi CLI can access them.
+For Pulumi apps, you can package the entire Pulumi app and extract the bundled package onto a worker where the Pulumi CLI can access them.

 ## Deployment Process